sinajokarr/storedjango/README.md

 **Opera Home Store** is a Django-based e-commerce template for home décor and lifestyle brands that want a **minimal, quiet-luxury UI** instead of a noisy, overloaded catalogue.

+The project now includes a **custom user system, polished auth pages (Sign up / Log in / Log out)** and a **contact form with backend validation**, so it behaves like a realistic small store you can extend to production.

 The goal is to provide:

-- A realistic storefront you can plug real products into
+- A realistic storefront you can plug real products and customers into
 - Clean, semantic Django templates ready to extend to production
-- A strong portfolio project showing **CBV usage, template inheritance and custom styling**
+- A strong portfolio project showing **CBVs, custom user model, template inheritance, forms and a small DRF endpoint**

 <br>